Teach English abroad health insurance options

 If you already have health insurance, ask the insurer if you can pay a supplement to cover you for the period that you will be abroad.
 Your current health insurance may be able to give you this option.
 Speak to your health insurance representative first to determine whether your current health insurance company will allow the extra coverage, the terms and conditions and how much extra you will have to pay.

 Check your credit card health insurance

-This is a less common thing but if you are from a country that has a national (state) health system, there may be reciprocal coverage in the country where you want to teach English abroad.
-This definitely applies within the European Union.
-EU member nations have reciprocal agreements to treat each other’s citizens via the country’s national health service.
-For example: a British citizen can use the Spanish national health system free of charge and vice versa.
+This is a less common thing, but if you are from a country with a national (state) health system, there may be reciprocal coverage in the country where you want to teach English abroad.
+This applies within the European Union.
+EU member nations have joint agreements to treat each other’s citizens via the country’s national health service.
+For example, a British citizen can use the Spanish national health system free of charge and vice versa.

-If your country has a national health system, check to see if your country has a reciprocal health agreement with the country where you want to teach English abroad.
+If your country has a national health system, check if your country has a reciprocal health agreement with the government where you want to teach English abroad.

-If you cannot extend your existing health insurance, use insurance provided by your credit card or take advantage of a reciprocal health agreement, you must buy teach English abroad health insurance.
+Suppose you cannot extend your existing health insurance, use the insurance provided by your credit card or take advantage of a reciprocal health agreement.
+In that case, you must buy health insurance.